 First, Find an Amazing Place to Stay in Bennington

-Hotels, inns, B&Bs, and other lodging establishments can now welcome out-of-state guests with some restrictions.
+Bennington and the close surrounding area feature a number of welcoming hotels, inns, B&Bs, and other lodging establishments.
 Whether you want a taste of Vermont luxury, a downtown motel within walking distance of shops, or even a local campground, you’ll find a perfect vacation home base in Bennington.
 With accommodations to fit every budget, there’s no time like right now to escape to Vermont for a little rest and relaxation.

 To help make planning easier, check out our Bennington lodging directory where you’ll find the best places to tuck in for the weekend.